Alnuzaili/core-beta/README.md

 # Sepro

-Rewritten version of the CTFd core-beta theme to use Tailwind, Alpine.js, and vite to improve upon the existing CTFd theme structure.
+Rewritten version of the CTFd core-beta theme to use MDB, Alpine.js, and vite to improve upon the existing CTFd theme structure.